atbcb/ICTTestingBaseline/docs/01Keyboard.md

 ### Test Instructions
 <ol id="2TI">
-<li id="2TI-1">1.
-Check that focus can be moved away from the component.
+<li id="2TI-1">Check that focus can be moved away from the component.
 There must be NO “TRAP” that disrupts keyboard navigation.[SC 2.1.2, Conformance Requirement 5]</li>
     <ol>
         <li id="2TI-1i">If a keyboard trap is found, inspect any help (contextual help, or application help) and documentation for notification of available alternate keyboard commands (e.g., non-standard keyboard controls, access keys, hotkeys).</li>
         <li id="2TI-1ii">If nonstandard keyboard commands are required to navigate away from a component or set of components, check that the commands work.</li>